jdevlabs/JCatalog/_posts/2015-01-12-Samina-Hostel.md

 *  **No** extra charges on cooler/AC.

-*    Deadline to enter in PG- 9:30 pm.
+*    Deadline to enter the PG- 9:30 pm.

 *    Visitors not allowed.